Destiny 2: Lightfall: Seasonal changes

-In addition to the major story and content added with Lightfall, Bungie divides the year into four seasons.
-Each season offers a free-tier and paid-tier season pass to acquire new gear, game currency, and cosmetics, as well as new activities and triumphs associated with those activities, some of which requires purchase of the season pass to access.
-Like the previous two years (Years 4 and 5), seasonal activities and story missions can still be accessed in subsequent seasons for the duration of Year 6 (some triumphs, however, can only be completed during the active season).
+In addition to the major story and content added with Lightfall, Bungie divided the year into four seasons.
+Each season offered a free-tier and paid-tier season pass to acquire new gear, game currency, and cosmetics, as well as new activities and triumphs associated with those activities, some of which required purchase of the season pass to access.
+Like the previous two years (Years 4 and 5), seasonal activities and story missions could still be accessed in subsequent seasons for the duration of Year 6 (some triumphs, however, could only be completed during the active season).
+With the exception of some content from the Into the Light update, all of the seasonal content was removed from the game upon the release of The Final Shape in June 2024.

 Season of Defiance (Season 20) began with the launch of Lightfall on February 28, 2023.
-New and existing players' Power levels were increased to the new minimum Power level of 1600, a soft cap of 1750, with the hard Power level cap set to 1800, and the pinnacle reward cap at 1810; these power levels will remain the same throughout Year 6.
-The season's story runs concurrent with the Lightfall story, where the Guardian teams up with Mara Sov, Devrim Kay, Mithrax, Amanda Holliday, and Crow to help rescue civilians who have been taken hostage and imprisoned by the Cabal Shadow Legion.
-The season adds the "Defiant Battlegrounds" activity, in which the player infiltrates Pyramid strongholds within Earth's European Dead Zone and Cosmodrome and the Ascendant Realm to rescue civilians from the Shadow Legion and Taken.
-Completing the activity rewards seasonal weapons and gear with the help of a revamped War Table in the H.E.L.M.
-The season also introduces an exotic quest called "//node.ovrd.AVALON//" which rewards a new exotic glaive, the Vexcalibur.
-The seasonal artifact featured during this season is the Ascendant Scepter (with perks focusing on mid- to long-range weapons and Void, Solar and Strand abilities).
+New and existing players' Power levels were increased to the new minimum Power level of 1600, a soft cap of 1750, with the hard Power level cap set to 1800, and the Pinnacle reward cap at 1810.
+The season's story ran concurrent with the Lightfall story, where the Guardian teamed up with Mara Sov, Devrim Kay, Mithrax, Amanda Holliday, and Crow to help rescue civilians who had been taken hostage and imprisoned by the Cabal Shadow Legion introduced in the Lightfall campaign.
+The season added the "Defiant Battlegrounds" activity, in which the player infiltrated Pyramid strongholds within Earth's European Dead Zone (EDZ) and Cosmodrome and the Ascendant Realm to rescue civilians from the Shadow Legion and Taken.
+Completing the activity rewarded seasonal weapons and gear with the help of a revamped War Table in the H.E.L.M.
+The season also introduced an exotic quest called "//node.ovrd.AVALON//" (or Avalon for short) which rewarded a new craftable exotic glaive, the Vexcalibur.
+The seasonal artifact featured during this season was the Ascendant Scepter (with perks focusing on mid- to long-range weapons and Void, Solar, and Strand abilities).

-Season of the Deep (Season 21) will begin on May 22, 2023.
+During this season, Lance Reddick, the voice actor for Commander Zavala, died on March 17, 2023.
+In addition to a tribute message to Reddick's friends and family, Bungie stated that Reddick had voiced many of Zavala's lines in advance and that there would still be more to come from the character, with Keith David taking over the role in The Final Shape.